ACRLab/snazzy/paper/paper.md

 Fluorophores are imaged in different optical channels.

 The first pipeline step converts the raw data to TIF format, thereby avoiding compatibility issues that may arise when parsing different proprietary formats \autoref{fig:fig1}.
-All embryos are then segmented using histogram equalization followed by intensity threshold binarization [@otsu:1979].
+All embryos are then segmented using histogram equalization, followed by intensity threshold binarization [@otsu:1979].
 Boxes surrounding the segments are cropped into individual time-lapses for each embryo.
 Cropping results in a substantial memory reduction, as most background pixels are removed, with cropped images typically accounting for around 40% of the original size.